 Q1: Are the Duncan Hines products sold in the United States the same as in Canada?

 We appreciate your interest in our products.
 Not all products offered in the United States are sold in Canada.
 While some products are available in Canada, flavors and varieties may differ slightly from the products available in the United States.
-If you have questions about a specific flavour or product variety, please contact us at 888-815-6480 or use the form so that we may assist you.
+If you have questions about a specific flavour or product variety, please contact us so that we may assist you.

 Q2: Can I request coupons?